-Email security is important 24/7, and even more important with the the mind- boggling Equifax security breach this year, on top of last year’s security breach of Yahoo emails, with as many as one billion Yahoo user accounts affected.
+Email security is important 24/7, and even more important with the the mind- boggling recent Equifax security breach on top of the massive security breach of Yahoo emails, with as many as one billion Yahoo user accounts affected.

 But I digress.
 We’re talking about fraudulent emails.

 Major companies, including e-tailers, have their own domain name, such as Amazon.com, Paypal.com, Costco.com, Starbucks.com, Pandora.net, even Harry’s shaving products.

 They would not be sending you or me discount buying offers, or alerting me that my account has been limited because of “unusual activity”, from domains like ganfres, marketdemand.date, vertexreward, batterbitters.trade, or survive.stream.